 When considering your answers to these questions, it’s important to keep in mind that the more open you are to a variety of situations, the more prospective birth mothers your profile can be shown to, and the more likely you are to be chosen for an adoption quickly.
 Consider the issues that matter the most to your family in comparison to the time you are willing to wait for a child; each restriction on the APQ will add time to the process of adopting.

 The APQ allows adoptive parents to specify their desires and comfort level with the following issues:

 - Desired race: It’s important that adoptive parents are confident in their ability to address their child’s potential cultural differences in a healthy way.

-- Birth parent medical history and substance usage: Nobody has a spotless medical history, so take a look at your own and remain realistic in your decisions.
+- Prospective birth parent medical history and substance usage: Nobody has a spotless medical history, so take a look at your own and remain realistic in your decisions.

 - Adoption budget: Each adoption budget covers the fixed costs of case management and variable expenses such as living, medical, and legal fees.

 What Families Can’t Control